pythonCodingJava/3DEngine/README.md

+## Introduction

+This is a 3D Rasterizer capable of loading models from .obj files and rendering them on a java swing based window.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.